ruslanmv/watsonx-inference-matcher-beeai/README.md

-# 🧠 Inference Matcher with BeeAI Framework
+# Watsonx Inference Matcher with BeeAI Framework

 Generalized Agent Generation through Multi-Round Inference and Evaluation using LLMs and BeeAI Workflows.

 ## 📌 Project Overview

-This project implements a robust **Iterative Inference Matcher** using the **BeeAI framework**, enhanced with:
+This project implements a robust ** WatsonX Iterative Inference Matcher** using the **BeeAI framework**, enhanced with:

 - Multi-step agent generation through iterative LLM inference
 - Automatic evaluation and comparison logic